Skeptic, cinephile, bookworm, gamer, history buff, armchair scientist, occasional YouTuber, habitual cringe inducer

 First things first.
 The one absolute must-have for every 1920s, prohibition-era style men's fashion is the obvious three piece suit.
 So before reading any further into this list, go ahead and go out and get yourself a swell-lookin' suit jacket, vest (waistcoat), and pair of trousers (and, for the love of god, make sure they all match).
 Then throw those pieces in with a swanky dress shirt and a tie of your choosing.
-While either a plain, solid colored suit or pinstripes will both do just find (both are appropriate for the time period), there’s just something about those pinstripes that just screams that you’re a Tommy gun-wielding gangster from the 1920s.
+While either a plain, solid-colored suit or pinstripes will both do just fine (both are appropriate for the time period), there’s just something about those pinstripes that just screams that you’re a Tommy gun-wielding gangster from the 1920s.
 But, hey, it’s your choice.

 In Boardwalk Empire, literally every male character can be seen wearing a three piece suit at one time or another.
 If you’re a man, this will be the very foundation of your attire.
 However, not all three piece suits are created equally.
 For instance, if you’re going for a wealthy, no-class gangster, you’ll want plenty of bright, garish colors and those pinstripes I mentioned earlier (these are for the street guys who have stumbled into wealth, without ever having learned what tastefulness is).
 For sheer class, you’ll want to take your cues from Arnold Rothstein’s wardrobe, which is more elegant without ever being overly showy.
 For a plain old street hood, keep things simple with solid colors—browns and blacks—and very little of the accessories that I’ll be mentioning later on, further down this list.

-If you're on budget or simply shooting for the bare minimum, this is all you'll need.
+If you're on a budget or simply shooting for the bare minimum, this is all you'll need.
 Alone, it’ll look great for the 20s, 30s, 40s, 50s, 60s (think Roger from Mad Men) or literally any other decade.
 That’s because the three piece suit is timeless—it never goes out of style.